hugorbarbosa/cpp-coding-style-guide/README.md

 };
 ```

-Another possibility is using `camelCase` or `PascalCase` when naming functions:
+Another possibility is using `camelCase` or `PascalCase` for naming functions:

 ```c++
 // Using camelCase.